onera/paradigm/training/Fortran/02_Exercise_1/exercise_1.md

 ## Execution and visualization

-Run the following cells to execute to program you just wrote and visualize the partitionned output mesh.
+Run the following cells to execute to program you just wrote and visualize the partitioned output mesh.

 ```{code-cell}
 %merge_code_blocks -l fortran -p exercise_1 -n 2 -v -c